TGAC/361Division/GBS 2016/README.md

 # Training Materials

-Metagenomics: from bench to data analysis - 19 to 23 September 2016 @ TGAC, Norwich, UK
+Population Variation Genetics - 23 to 28 May 2016 @ TGAC, Norwich, UK